seed-labs/seed-emulator/examples/blockchain/D20_faucet/README.md

 Before sending a transaction to the blockchain, the user's account needs to have some fund.
 In most test nets, a faucet server is provided to fund user's accounts after receiving requests.
-We have implemented such a faucet server in our emulator.
+We have implemented such a faucet server in the SEED blockchain emulator.
 This example demonstrates how to use it.

 ## Table of Content